-Scientists from the Southern California Coastal Water Research Project Authority (SCCWRP) outlined the advantages of digital polymerase chain reaction (dPCR) over real-time quantitative PCR (qPCR) at a conference hosted by the Environmental Protection Agency’s Office of Science and Technology early this year in Louisiana.
+Scientists from the Southern California Coastal Water Research Project Authority (SCCWRP) outlined the advantages of digital polymerase chain reaction (dPCR) over real-time quantitative PCR (qPCR) in ambient water monitoring at a conference hosted by the U.S. Environmental Protection Agency’s Office of Science and Technology early this year in Louisiana.

 Real-time qPCR is increasingly being used for ambient water monitoring, but development of dPCR has the potential to further advance use of molecular techniques in such applications, according to Yiping Cao, John F. Griffith and Stephen B. Weisberg of SCCWRP who authored the poster entitled, “The Next Generation PCR-based Quantification Method for Ambient Waters: Digital PCR.”-endpar-